-To obtain a burn permit, call the appropriate number for your location (listed on the right).
+To obtain a burn permit, call the appropriate number for your location (listed below).

 You will receive a recorded message that will advise whether or not open burning is permitted that day.
 If the message advises that open burning is permitted, leave your name, phone number and address of where you will be burning.

 You then may go ahead and burn the following items only; limbs, brush, stumps, evergreen needles, leaves, and/or grass.
 If the message advises that open burning is NOT permitted that day you will need to call back when weather conditions have changed to obtain a permit.